This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with the elder's healthcare provider as directed:

 Write down your questions so you remember to ask them during the elder's visits.

 - Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on his injury for 15 to 20 minutes every hour or as directed.

-- After the first 24 to 48 hours, the elder's primary healthcare provider may ask him to use heat.
+- After the first 24 to 48 hours, the elder's healthcare provider may ask him to use heat.
 Heat helps decrease pain and muscle spasms.
 Apply heat on the area for 20 to 30 minutes every 2 hours for as many days as directed.

 Injury or wound care:

 The elder may need to rest when he feels it is needed.
-Tell the elder's primary healthcare provider if he has trouble sleeping.
+Tell the elder's healthcare provider if he has trouble sleeping.

 Physical abuse may cause the elder to feel scared, depressed, or anxious.
-The elder's primary healthcare provider may suggest that he see a counselor to talk about how he is feeling.
+The elder's healthcare provider may suggest that he see a counselor to talk about how he is feeling.

 How to help the elder:

 - Report physical abuse: It may be hard to report physical abuse, but it is very important.
 Healthcare providers can help the elder if he is at risk for or is a victim of physical abuse.